tessus/joplin-scripts/README.md

 ## Requirements

 bash version 4 is required for `jnclnst`.
-All scripts use getopt to parse the arguments.
+Some scripts use getopt to parse the arguments.
 Unfortunately the getopt that comes with macOS is a useless piece of shit and can't be used in any useful manner.

 ### macOS